O My Friends, There is No Friend: The Politics of Friendship at the End of Ecology, Written with Am Johal (transcript, 2024)

 I publish a pretty steady stream of essays, commentaries, articles, fiction, stories and features in a wide variety of journals and magazines worldwide.
-Pretty much of all of it you can find on-line.
-I’ll post a few here:
+Here are a few recent ones:

 Here is an October 2018 piece in The Guardian about global warming, wildfires and smugness

 This is a January 2018 story in The Baffler called The Mountain of Everything Keeps On Giving about a mine and two little towns in the Yukon